 If you would like to contribute a song or poem, please email Linda at firstname.lastname@example.org.
 Let her know if it’s a song or poem, and its approximate length.
 Linda and windflower will put the program together and everyone be sent a Zoom link later in January.
 Of course, you are most welcome to tune in and just listen.

 MCJC Board Meetings

 The MCJC board meets monthly at 5:00 PM, these days on ZOOM.
 The January meeting will be on Thursday, the 21st.
-If you wish to attend part of the meeting, please contact board member Susan Tubbesing at 962-0565, or , and efforts will be made to patch you in.
+If you wish to attend part of the meeting, please contact board member Susan Tubbesing at 962-0565, or email@example.com, and efforts will be made to patch you in.

 We will meet on Zoom Monday January 18th at 2:00 PM to discuss Julia Dahl’s mystery novel, The Invisible City.
 Just months after Rebekah Roberts was born, her mother, a Hasidic Jew from Brooklyn, abandoned her Christian boyfriend and newborn baby to return to her religion.
 Neither Rebekah nor her father have heard from her since.
 A recent college graduate, Rebekah has moved to New York City to follow her dream of becoming a big-city reporter, but she’s also drawn to the idea of being closer to her mother, who might still be living in a Hasidic community in Brooklyn.